 She is best known for her work in the loving-kindness movement.
 And for her exceptional books, including one of my favourites, The Revolutionary Art of Happiness.

-American Tibetan Buddhist Pema Chodron is one of the most best Buddhist meditation teachers.
+American Tibetan Buddhist Pema Chodron is a very well known teacher of Buddhist meditation.

 Chodron is an ordained nun, the former acharya (instructor) of Shambhala Buddhism, and disciple of Chögyam Trungpa Rinpoche.
 Her numerous books include the frankly sublime When Things Fall Apart.